-Angels’ Cut Excerpt 1 – a Tough Ordeal Begins
+The Angels’ Cut Begins a Tough Ordeal (video)

-Welcome to an Angels’ Cut excerpt involving Establishment corruption, greed, fraud and murder.
+The Angels’ Cut begins because of Establishment corruption, greed, fraud and, in the case of Angels’ Cut, murder.
 Eilidh’s explosive dossier exposes cynical corruption and criminality bleeding into dark corners of the UK Establishment.
-Large chunks of money evaporate like a whisky producers’ Angels’ Share.
+Large chunks of money evaporate like whisky producers’ Angels’ Share.

-Fearful of exposure and losing their ill-gotten gains, the corrupt Establishment clique, Bizz, takes action.
-Taken with callous efficiency, Eilidh is in lethal danger.
+Fearful of exposure and losing their ill-gotten gains, a corrupt Establishment clique, BIZZ, lashes out.
+Taken with callous efficiency, Eilidh faces lethal danger and routine brutality.

-Angels’ Cut excerpt background – Eilidh is taken
+The Angels’ Cut begins and Eilidh is taken

 Expecting a happy catch-up with his wee sister, Sam Duncan comes to London.
 She’s missing.
 Danger closes as fast as his express train.
-Any thoughts of a pleasant visit evaporate.
+Any thoughts of a pleasant visit evaporate as the Angels’ Cut begins.
 Someone wants him dead, and a hair-raising quest begins.
 Sam’s investigative skills, honed as a tier-one operator working, alongside law enforcement, are needed.

 A little chumocracy goes a long way

-Does ‘chumocracy’ or ‘cronyism’ or ‘kleptocracy’, involve criminality?
-In the Angels’ Cut it does, as politicians, officials, bankers, business people and gangsters line their pockets with public money, lots and lots of it.
-Soon the danger is stratospheric.
+Does ‘chumocracy’, ‘ cronyism’ or ‘kleptocracy’ involve criminality?
+The Angels’ Cut begins because politicians, officials, bankers, business people and gangsters line their pockets with public money, lots and lots of it.
+Soon, the danger is stratospheric.
 People die.

 Target the family